jameshfisher/jameshfisher.com/_posts/2017-01-27-mmap-file-read.md

 ---
-title: "Reading a file with `mmap` in C"
+title: "How can I read a file with `mmap` in C?"
 ---

 Yesterday I introduced `mmap` as a way to map physical memory into the address space.
 But `mmap` is more well-known for its ability to map _files_ into the address space.